 - What Are The Differences Between The Steam Deck Models?

 What Are The Steam Deck Models?

 - 256GB Steam Deck

 The Steam Deck is a handheld gaming console that allows gamers to play their favorite Steam games on the go.
 The console features a 5 to 7-inch display, two control pads, and a built-in Steam controller.
 The console is powered by different powerful processors and comes with 8/16GB of RAM depending on the model you go for.

-Steam provides a variety of models when it comes to their handheld gaming console, the varieties are designed to fit different aspects of the gaming market.
+Steam provides a variety of models when it comes to their handheld gaming consoles, the varieties are designed to fit different aspects of the gaming market.
 No matter your model, there is always an option to overclock your Steam Deck, which could sway your decision, if the price is a factor.

 Steam Deck Models Spec Comparison

 |Extras:||Includes a carrying case.||Includes everything in the first model and a Steam Community Profile bundle (exclusive).||Includes everything in the second model and a virtual keyboard theme.|

 What Are The Differences Between The Steam Deck Models?